paypal/paypal-android/README.md

 ```

 :warning:&nbsp;Make sure the environment variables for `CLIENT_ID` and `CLIENT_SECRET` are set.

-> NOTE: We use curl to demonstrate the overall composition of the Access Token HTTP request.
-This example can be adapted to any server-side language/framework of your choice.

 On success, we receive the following JSON result: